Kruceo/cdn/README.md

-# My projects color palletes and image resources
+# My color palletes and image resources used in Kruceo projects